The Garden of Sadness is not a place anyone wants to go.

 We’ll live it in our own time and in our own way…

-…and find the Garden of Sadness, so often avoided, is, indeed, a Garden of Hope.
+…but the Garden of Sadness, so often avoided, is a corridor of hope.